-If they are unsure about whether a particular act constitutes bribery or corruption, they should raise it with their manager or the Riverside Director of Legal Services or the Director of Audit and Risk Management.
+If they are unsure about whether a particular act constitutes bribery or corruption, they should raise it with their manager or the Riverside Director of Governance and General Counsel.

 All potential instances of actual or attempted bribery must be reported and will be investigated.
 Any incidents of actual or attempted bribery and/or corruption are reported to the Group Audit Committee.
 They may result in disciplinary, civil or criminal action where substantiated.
 In the case of Riverside's consultants, contractors, suppliers, joint venture partners and agents, this may result in contracts being terminated and of organisations being prevented from working with the Group in the future.